 Thinking about everything you are thankful for can make something negative seem very trivial.
 You may even laugh at yourself for being so negative!

-Smiling is contagious and is very important if you want to live life to the fullest in 2020!
+Smiling is contagious and is very important if you want to live life to the fullest!